Session Report: Gradient Descent 2

 Attributes

-In some places, I may say, “make a Strength check.”
-This might be a d20 roll under, maybe its Strength x 5 on a d%, or perhaps you don’t have a “Strength” score and use tags with 2d6 vs. 8, and you decide your tag of “Brawny” applies +1.
+In some places, I may say, “Make a Strength check.”
+This might be a d20 roll under, maybe it is Strength x 5 on a d%, or perhaps you don’t have a “Strength” score and use tags with 2d6 vs. 8, and you decide your tag of “Brawny” applies +1.
 Whatever that may be, you need a way to make a check against this stat and get success, failure, critical success, or critical failure.
 I’ll say what I do in these situations, but I suspect you already have your version of such checks.

 Skills

 Here’s a contentious topic for the old-school D&D crowd.
 I will mention skills in a few places.
-For example, as part of lifepaths, I may say, “take Athletics,” or “roll Lore to try to get into the Academy lifepath” with pass/fail events.
+For example, as part of lifepaths, I may say, “Take Athletics,” or “Roll Lore to try to get into the Academy lifepath” with pass/fail events.
 I use skills in a lifepath generation system, as well as downtime.
-I’m not telling you that you must use an extensive skill list, simply note how they’re used in their particular subsystem.
+I’m not telling you that you must use an extensive skill list; note how they’re used in their particular subsystem.
 If you instead prefer to have a background tag, then when you roll up that you were a Turnipmancer, you can write that as a tag on your sheet and trust your table to rule that you’re able to do Turnipmancy effectively without the discrete skill.

 Saving Throws

-Saving throws are also mentioned but in a general non-specific fashion.
+Saving throws are also mentioned but in a general, non-specific fashion.
 I may say, “Make a save vs. poisoning by your chancellor”- likely to be D&D’s classic Save vs. Poison.
-In OpenQuest this is the Resilience skill.
-Sometimes I’ll get more out there; I know I have a “save vs. your cottage being burned down,” which might be Save vs. Breath.
+In OpenQuest, this is the Resilience skill.
+Sometimes, I’ll get more out there; I know I have a “save vs. your cottage being burned down,” which might be Save vs. Breath.
 Or it’s a skill check to stamp out the fire.
 I enjoy leaving it as an exercise for the player to say how they respond, but that might be annoying, so I might get more precise as I write these.
 Comment when these come up if they infuriate you.

 Classes

 While I love D&D’s archetypical class system, I no longer play too many campaigns with it, preferring to let everyone do everything (in the context of how they play).
-So I will not make assumptions about any specific class, but I will suggest a few places where the B/X standard classes may come into play if you use them.
+So, I will not make assumptions about any specific class, but I will suggest a few places where the B/X standard classes may come into play if you use them.
 For example – when to take a class using the lifepath character generation system, adding Magic-User levels to the Summoning or Alchemy systems, etc.

 Levels & Experience